neel-machine/neel-machine/README.md

-### Hi there 👋
+### Hi there 👋 , Welcome to my Github profile.

-I am an aspiring data science enthusiast, in my final year of post graduation.
-I am pursuing Master's in ML/AI and this portfolio contains my personal projects for learning,building and analysing all things that are machine learning and AI.
+I am Neelima , currently pursuing Master's in ML/AI at Liverpool John Moores University.
+This account consists of some ML/AI projects I have done ,check out my [Portfolio](https://github.com/neel-machine/Portfolio/tree/main) for the gist.
+(I am updating the portfolio at present).

+In my free time I listen to music, try to workout regularly :smiley: and spend time hanging out with friends and family.

 <!--